Terence Everitt

-Terence Jason Everitt (born June 5, 1974) is a Democratic member of the North Carolina Senate from the 18th district (including constituents in Granville and northern Wake counties) since 2025.
+Terence Jason Everitt (born June 5, 1974) is a former Democratic member of the North Carolina Senate from the 18th district (including constituents in Granville and northern Wake counties), serving from 2025 to 2026.
 He previously served as a member of the North Carolina House of Representatives from the 35th district (including constituents in northern Wake County) from 2019 to 2025.

 Career

 Everitt unsuccessfully challenged Republican Chris Malone in the November 2016 election.
 In 2018 Everitt sought a rematch with Malone and won by a margin of 51 percent to 46 percent.
 In 2020, Everitt was re-elected by a margin of 50 to 45 percent over Republican challenger Fred Von Canon.

+Everitt was elected to the North Carolina Senate in 2024 and served until May 2026, when he resigned in order to work full time with the North Carolina Voter Protection Alliance.